TCYong123/MSc-Project-Chin-Tan-2023/README.md

 sw_gamma.py: Analyse the stablility and effectiveness of TR-BDF2 with different gamma value \
 sw_height: Plot the height of a point against time \
 sw_iteration.py: Record the number of steps and iterations per step done by a method \
-sw_rosenbrock.py: Similar to sw_convergence but for rosenbrock method \
 sw_spectral: Perform Hann Window on data \ sw_vort.py: Similar to sw_height but for vorticity \
 sw_vorticity.py: Similar to sw_convergence but for vorticity \